ashleydavis/personal-web-page/index.md

 # Data Wrangling with JavaScript

-My book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2) is live!
-If you are interested in data transformation, analysis and visualization please grab a copy.
-If not, please help me promote it!
+My book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2) is printed!
+It is a comprehensive overview of working with data in JavaScript.
 Want to give feedback?
 See my email address at the bottom of the page.

 # Bio